pratik-n30/Autonomous-Driving-Deep-Reinforcement-Learning-/README.md

 # Autonomous-Driving-Deep-Reinforcement-Learning-

-The Goal of this project is to train an vehicle to drive on its own, navigate lanes, avoid obstacles, and control its speed accordingly.
+My project goal is to train a vehicle to drive autonomously by navigating lanes, avoiding obstacles, and controlling its speed appropriately.

-As part of my learning process, I first learnt the fundamentals of python.
-After gaining enough experience with Python I studied about the basics of Reinforcement Learning, Markov Decision Process, Planning by dynamic programming, value iteration and policy iteration.
-To implement the knowledge I learnt, I implemented Value iteration and Policy iteration in frozen lake environment.
+To build the necessary skills, I began by learning the fundamentals of Python.
+Once I had a solid foundation, I studied the principles of Reinforcement Learning, including Markov Decision Processes (MDPs), planning via dynamic programming, and both value and policy iteration.
+To put this theory into practice, I successfully implemented value and policy iteration in the Frozen Lake environment.

-Then I explored the algorithms for model free prediction, I realised that exploration and exploitation both are equally important and we need to balance it in an efficient way so I used the epsilon greedy algorithm.
-For policy evaluation, I learnt monte carlo method and temporal difference method.
-Combining everything is Monte Carlo Control and Sarsa Lambda algorithm for on policy learning.
-I also used the concept of eligibility traces for better efficiency.
-I also learnt Q learning for off policy.
+Next, I explored model-free algorithms.
+I learned about the critical trade-off between exploration and exploitation and implemented the epsilon-greedy strategy to manage it.
+For policy evaluation, I studied Monte Carlo and Temporal Difference (TD) methods.
+I then combined these concepts to implement on-policy control algorithms like Monte Carlo Control and SARSA(λ), using eligibility traces for better efficiency.
+I also implemented the off-policy algorithm, Q-learning.
+I applied all of these model-free techniques in the Minigrid environment to solidify my understanding.

-I implemented the knowledge gained so far on the minigrid environment.

-But the next problem is that, sometimes the state space could be vast and continuous.
-In that case we can use Neural networks and other methods to predict the value function and action value function for Q learning.

-So to correctly understand Neural Networks, I implemented it in solving the XOR.
+However, I recognized that these tabular methods are not suitable for problems with vast or continuous state spaces.
+This led me to function approximation, where neural networks can be used to estimate the value function or action-value (Q) function.

+To build a foundational understanding of this new topic, I started by implementing a neural network to solve the classic XOR problem.